AnthonyTechnologies/python-styleguide/code_file_layout.md

 # Magic Methods #
 # Construction/Destruction
 def __init__(self, *args: Any, **kwargs: Any) -> None:
-    """Initialize the object."""
+    """Initializes the object."""
     pass

 def __copy__(self) -> "MyClass":
-    """Create a shallow copy of this object.""" return MyClass(self.data)
+    """Creates a shallow copy of this object.""" return MyClass(self.data)

 # Container Methods
 def __len__(self) -> int:
-    """Return the number of items in this container.""" return len(self.data)
+    """Returns the number of items in this container.""" return len(self.data)

 def __getitem__(self, key: Any) -> Any:
-    """Get an item by key."""
+    """Gets an item by key."""
     return self.data[key]

 # Representation
 def __repr__(self) -> str:
-    """Return a string representation of this object.""" return f"{self.__class__.__name__}({self.data!r})"
+    """Returns a string representation of this object.""" return f"{self.__class__.__name__}({self.data!r})"

 # Comparison
 def __eq__(self, other: Any) -> bool:
-    """Check if this object is equal to another object.""" if not isinstance(other, self.__class__):
+    """Checks if this object is equal to another object.""" if not isinstance(other, self.__class__):
         return NotImplemented
     return self.data == other.data